DanielScholzde/in-memory-db/Readme.md

 ## Disadvantages:

-- the entire database is kept in memory; currently no lazy loading of data possible
+- The entire database is kept in memory; currently no lazy loading of data possible
-- json write speed to disc is currently not yet good
+- JSON write speed to disc is currently not yet as good as expected
+- The database is currently designed for a small to medium-sized database with few updates
+    - write to disc is a limiting factor
+    - It is planned to configure a write cache and combine several database diffs into one to improve the updates per second (both have the disadvantage that they collide with an 'atomic' update)

 ### Technical details: